warmana/cloudant-docs-fork/docs2017/localBuilder.md

     [https://ibm.ent.box.com/folder/15060512246](https://ibm.ent.box.com/folder/15060512246)
     ... in a browser.

-2. Download the `docs2017builder.box` file.
+2. Download the newest `docs2017builder-YYYYMMDD.box` file.

-3. Open a terminal, and browse to the location where you downloaded the `docs2017builder.box` file.
+3. Open a terminal, and browse to the location where you downloaded the `docs2017builder-YYYYMMDD.box` file.

 4. Run the following command:

     ```
-    vagrant box add --name mybuilder docs2017builder.box
+    vagrant box add --name mybuilder --force docs2017builder-YYYYMMDD.box
     ```

+    (The `--force` option makes it easier to update the Vagrant image at a later date.)

 5.  <div id="newday"></div>Change to the directory with the documentation source.
     It should have a `Vagrantfile` present.